readthedocs/ethicalads.io/content/posts/2021-simple-analytics-partnership.md

 It really made us start thinking of ways that we could use EthicalAds to power the privacy-first revolution of website publishing.

 Simple Analytics wasn't able to offer a free plan.
-Having a 14 day free trial is allows users to try it, but we're excited about being able to offer a permanent free tier for developer-focused sites.
+Having a 14-day free trial allows users to try it, but we're excited about being able to offer a permanent free tier for developer-focused sites.

 ## The offer